jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Hosted-Connect.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Virtual Private Cloud”, enter the route table related to JD Cloud VPC Private Subnet required to communicate with the Intranet of JD Cloud hosted area.
+2. Click the navigation bar on the left side, select "Virtual Private Cloud", enter the route table related to JD Cloud VPC Private Subnet required to communicate with the Intranet of JD Cloud hosted area.

 3. Configure the route table.
 The destination is the network segment in your JD Cloud hosted area.
 And select the border gateway that hosts the hosted connect network intercommunication for the nest hop.